GammaTauAI/opentau/final_report.md

 ### Future Directions

 One limitation of our approach is the reliance on a commercial product, Codex, which may render our approach expensive and infeasible for an individual or a small research group to use.
 However, our work also explored the use of an open-source language model, `InCoder`, as a replacement for Codex.
 While the results from `InCoder` were not as good as those from Codex, with further fine-tuning, the model could be used as an effective replacement for Codex, allowing our approach to be used by individuals and small research groups.
-Additionally, thanks to our protocol, our approach could be extended to other programming languages, such as Rust and Java, by training a language model on the task of type inference for these languages.
+Additionally, thanks to our language server protocol, our approach could be extended to other programming languages, such as Rust and Java, by training a language model on the task of type inference for these languages.

 # TODO: